 Component CA is computed as the present value of the projected change in surrender charges plus the present value of an implied borrowing cost of 25 bps at the beginning of each future period applied to the surrender charge at such time.

 This component can be interpreted as the “amount needed to amortize the unamortized surrender charge allowance for the persisting policies plus the implied borrowing cost.”
 By definition, the amortization for non-persisting lives in each time period is exactly offset by the collected surrender charge revenue (ignoring timing differences and any waiver upon death).
-The unamortized balance must be projected to the end of the surrender charge period using the net asset returns and Dynamic Lapse Multiplier, both as described above and the year-by-year amortization discounted also as described above.
+The unamortized balance must be projected to the end of the surrender charge period using the net asset returns and Dynamic Lapse Multiplier, both as described above, and the year-by-year amortization discounted also as described above.
 For simplicity, mortality is ignored in the calculations.
 Surrender charges and free partial withdrawal provisions are as specified in the contract.
-Lapse and withdrawal rates are determined on a prudent estimate basis, and may vary according to the attributes of the business being valued including, but not limited to, attained age, contract duration, etc.
+Lapse and withdrawal rates are determined on a prudent estimate basis and may vary according to the attributes of the business being valued including, but not limited to, attained age, contract duration, etc.

 Component FE